Rupal-Dhurde/DOPE-README.github.io/README.md

-Pick &amp; Drop your favorite GIFs in your profile.
+Pick & Drop your favorite GIFs in your profile.
 Follow for more.
-CHECK OUT OUR OTHER REPOSITORY of Cyberpunk &amp; Vaporwave GIFs.
+CHECK OUT OUR OTHER REPOSITORY of Cyberpunk & Vaporwave GIFs (FUNK-README).
-Cool-Readme-ideas for your front page.

 ## logos: